IMPORTANT SAFETY INFORMATION

 - Pamelor may increase the hazards of electroconvulsive therapy.

-- Discontinue the drug for several days, if possible, prior to elective surgery.
+- Discontinue Pamelor for several days, if possible, prior to elective surgery.

 - Both elevation and lowering of blood sugar levels have been reported.